Sao Paulo Travel FAQ: 14 Questions Every First-Timer Asks

 Is the nightlife really that good?

 SP has one of the best nightlife scenes in the world.
-But it operates differently:
+But it operates on its own clock:

 Pre-game at a Vila Madalena bar from 10PM